 Until you have at least enough saved to cover all three, try to start saving a little each month (or paycheck), until you reach these savings goals.
 In the meantime, consider financing to make your major purchases, in place of cash that you could be putting toward savings.

-While cash is accessible, even in a savings, sometimes it’s best to keep it safe for when you really need it.
+While cash is accessible, even in a savings account, sometimes it’s best to keep it safe for when you really need it.

 3. You Want to Improve Your Credit Score